 4. Turn the ringer off

 You’ve probably heard that keeping your phone out of the bedroom is a good idea, because blue light—not to mention your news feed—can disrupt healthy sleep patterns.
 But it’s not always realistic—your job or family may require that you have a phone nearby.
 If nighttime isn’t ideal, find 15 minutes a day when it is okay to not look at your phone.
-Go outside, pet your cat, and savor the feeling of freedom of being disconnected.
+Go outside, pet your cat and savor the feeling of freedom of being disconnected.

 5. Say yes to fruits and veggies

 Look, no one’s saying you have to love broccoli.
 But vitamin-rich leafy greens and antioxidant packed fruits are superfoods and super-nourishing.
 Prefer snacking?
 Sweet potato fries, kale chips, dried berries, fruit and nut bars are all tasty picks.
 Smoothies or juice count, too.
-If you want to make sure your body is getting the nutrients it needs, consider popping a multivitamin.
+If you want to make sure your body is getting the nutrients it needs, consider taking a multivitamin.

 6. Do your best to hydrate

-You’ve probably heard that you should drink 8 glasses of water a day, right?
+You’ve probably heard that you should drink eight glasses of water a day, right?
 And then thought: get real.
 Okay, try one glass of water.
 Also try tea, chai, juice, bubbly water—if you like it, there’s a good chance you’ll drink more of it.

 7. Invent your own version of meditation